 “It’s sad,” my husband commented, “that something so important to many cultures has been reduced to entertainment at the park.”

 I agreed.
-I had been to many events like this in the past, and even participated in them: drum circles, belly dance classes, meditation circles.
+In the past, I had attended many events like this.
+I even participated in them: drum circles, belly dance classes, meditation circles.
 At the time, I thought that it was great that different cultures were being exposed to people who may not have ever had exposure to those cultures.
 But what I overlooked until now was that the voices of those cultures were often absent from those experiences.
 More often than not, it was someone of a different culture who claimed to be the expert on the matter.

 It’s not enough, these days, to feign ignorance.
-Cultural appropriation, the adoption of elements of a minority culture by members of the dominant culture, is a prevalent problem, especially now with the ease of information through globalization, travel, and the internet.
-It can be as benign as having Taco Tuesday when the cook has no connection to Mexico.
-Or it can be more sinister, like when Caucasian women are lauded as “edgy” for wearing cornrows, and African American women are characterized as unprofessional for wearing the same hairstyle.
+The adoption of elements of a minority culture by members of the dominant culture, also known as cultural appropriation, is a prevalent problem.
+It’s especially troublesome now, with the ease of information through globalization, travel, and the internet.
+Cultural appropriation can be as benign as having Taco Tuesday when the cook has no connection to Mexico.
+Or it can be more sinister, like when Caucasian women are lauded as “edgy” for wearing cornrows, while African American women are characterized as unprofessional for wearing the same hairstyle.

 So how do you know if what you’re doing is cultural appropriation rather than cultural appreciation?
-As I mentioned before, it’s a fuzzy line, and it’s not always obvious.
+As I mentioned before, it’s a fuzzy line.
+It’s not always obvious.
 But there are a few questions that you can ask yourself, and if the answer is “yes,” you can bet that what you’re doing is cultural appropriation in some form or another.

 Are you profiting from a culture that is not yours?
-Are you claiming credit for something that originates from a different culture?
-Are you excluding people from that culture in your activity?
+Do you claim credit for doing something that originates from a different culture than yours?
+Have you excluded people from that culture in your activity?
 Are you showing irreverence for that culture?

 As travelers, we are always acutely aware of how we are experiencing a culture.
 We want to make sure we are being respectful of the cultures that we experience.
-And sharing the things we love about the cultures we experiences with others is one way to show respect.
-But we also need to make sure that we are giving credit where credit is due.
+Sharing the things we love about the cultures we experience with others is one way to show respect.
+However, we also need to make sure that we are giving credit where credit is due.
 Cultural appropriation occurs when that credit is missing.
 When the voices of those cultures are silenced.

-After about twenty minutes of watching the drumming, my husband and I decided it was time to head out.
+After about twenty minutes of watching the drumming, my husband and I decided to head out.
 Despite my feelings about the drumming, we still had a good time listening to the music and relaxing on the grass.

-“You know,” my husband said, as we were walking to the car, “I want to make sure that when we travel, we’re respectful of the cultures that we come across.
+“You know,” my husband said, as we walked to the car, “I want to make sure that when we travel, we’re respectful of the cultures that we come across.
 I want to observe, participate, share, but not take.”

 I couldn’t have said it better myself.